stoplightio/studio/docs/Documentation/07-publish-via-ci.md

 > You can add the `--dry-run` flag to the analyze command to see what will be sent to Stoplight, without actually sending the data.

-To find this token, head to `https://stoplight.io/p/settings/gh/{org}/{project}` in your browser, and click "Publish".
+To find this token, head to `https://stoplight.io/p/settings/publish/gh/{org}/{project}` in your browser.
+The CI token is shown in the example.

 ![A preview of the Publish project settings](../../assets/images/publish-via-cli.png)